Thermostat shows E8, and the screen is dim or flickering.

 - In this case, the thermostat should be replaced.

-When to call a professional: Any work involving live mains measurements or circuit reconfiguration should be done by a licensed electrician.
+When to call a professional: Any work involving live mains measurements or circuit reconfiguration should be performed by a licensed electrician.

 Repair Difficulty